-Please contact Capital & Coast District Health Board (CCDHB)’s communications unit if you have a media enquiry.
+Please contact the communications unit if you have a media enquiry.

 You can email us at email@example.com

-It is not enough to only get consent from the patient or their parents or guardian before coming to the hospital to interview them.
+It is not enough to only get consent from the patient, their parents or guardian or other organisations.
 We need to think of the safety and privacy of other patients and staff.
 There may also be other factors which could affect your visit such as infection control risks.